 #CyberFest is back for 2021 this September, not that it ever went away.
 The North East’s biggest cyber security festival is shaping up nicely for another fantastic demonstration of the region’s dynamic and exciting cyber security sector.
-So far we have ten events lined up with another three in the early planning stage.
+We now have 14 events in total.

 Last year’s programme was heavily affected by the arrival of COVID.
 Overnight we had to rethink our plans, going from a series of wholly physical events, through the desire to hold some hybrid events, to having everything online.
 One advantage of this approach was that we were able to record everything which added to our ever growing library of material on the Dynamo YouTube channel.

 Though the picture is a bit clearer this year, there is still some question over whether any of the events can be physical and so we are going with a mixture of some online only and the rest hybrid, a mix of people on site and casting online.
 By September I’m sure we will have sorted the technology out.